-Just be mindful that if it rains or you get sweaty, everday clothes aren’t designed to be as breathable or quick drying as cycling-specific kit.
+Just be mindful that if it rains or you get sweaty, everyday clothes aren’t designed to be as breathable or quick-drying as cycling-specific kit.

 Fit, fabrics and aerodynamics

-It’s well established that tight, close fitting kit is more aerodynamically efficient than loose, baggy clothing.
-It’s been proven in the wind tunnel, but it’s also easy enough to test yourself – just go out in a baggy top, the increased air resistance is obvious.
+It’s also easy enough to test yourself – just go out in a baggy top, the increased air resistance is obvious.

 What’s less well known is that both the type of fabric and the placement of seams can also have an effect on the aerodynamic efficiency of cycling jerseys.

 These jerseys are often more complex and expensive to design and manufacture than standard jerseys though, so you’ll likely need to cough up some extra cash to get your hands on them.

 They arguably represent a good-value performance upgrade though, because aero jerseys can have a relatively large effect on how aerodynamic you are but cost much less than aero road bikes or aero wheels.